alainman-krh/InfoShare-HobbyElectronics/DevPlatforms.md

   A fork (derivative) of MicroPython [Adafruit][Adafruit-Learn].
 Tries to extend MicroPython to improve on ease-of-use.
 Some aspects are not quite interoperable with native Micropython API/solutions.
+  - \*Pre-compiled [Library Bundles](https://circuitpython.org/libraries) are also available for CircuitPython.

 ## Resources